Video by Judah Marsden, Produced by Chloe Gregori

 Students graduating with a minor in Global Poverty & Practice will be able to demonstrate a basic understanding of the following:

-To declare the minor, download the GPP Declaration of Intent form and submit it to the GPP Advising Office.
+To declare the minor, submit a GPP Declaration of Intent form online.

 Students who are interested in pursuing the Global Poverty and Practice Minor and would like to receive reminders about workshops, deadlines, and other information related to the Minor are encouraged to complete the following form: